Official Program Description

 - apply different accounting standards;

-- analyse the business context through an interdisciplinary approach;
+- analyze the business context through an interdisciplinary approach;

 - deal with laws regulating companies, especially as regards the juridical aspects of extraordinary operations and of executive procedures;